I must say I’ve had a lot of fun looking for fonts to put on this list.

 Thunderstorm was inspired by the music of the 80s and 90s, including pop, disco, and grunge.
 This is a brush typeface and it was handcrafted, too.

 14. Good Times

 We’re starting off the paid list on Good Times (see what I did there…).
 Typodermic Fonts published Good Times with fifteen different styles.
 Good Times is a grunge and display sans font.

-Let’s not forget that the 80s were also an are of high-end fashion.
-Hence, a font like Babylon is making our list today too.
+Let’s not forget that the 80s were also an era of high-end fashion.
+Hence, a font like Babylon is also making our list today.
 The font was specifically created to highlight and show off status and importance.
 It definitely shows.
-Babylon comes with 2 families of 6 fonts.
+Babylon comes with two families of six fonts.

 Once again, we have a high-end font.
-This is the last of its kind on our list.
-Manhattan is an all-caps san serif font.
+This is the last of this kind on our list.
+Manhattan is an all-caps sans-serif font.
 It comes with non-English characters.

 And we’re back to pixel fonts!
 As you can imagine, Bitcraft was inspired by the 8-bit fonts from the 80s as well.